-The Lyft Platform provides a marketplace where persons who seek transportation to certain destinations (“Riders”) can be matched with persons driving to or through those destinations (“Drivers”).
-Drivers and Riders are collectively referred to herein as “Users,” and each User shall create a User account that enables access to the Lyft Platform.
-Each person may only create one User account, and Lyft reserves the right to shut down any additional accounts.
+The Lyft Platform provides a marketplace where persons who seek transportation to certain destinations (“Riders”) can be matched with transportation options to such destinations.
+One option for Riders is to request a ride from rideshare drivers who are driving to or through those destinations (“Drivers”).
+Drivers and Riders are collectively referred to herein as “Users,” and the driving services provided by Drivers to Riders shall be referred to herein as "Rideshare Services."
 As a User, you authorize Lyft to match you with a Driver or Rider based on factors such as your location, the estimated time to pickup, your destination, user preferences, and platform efficiency, and to cancel an existing match and rematch based on the same considerations.
-For purposes of this Agreement, the driving services provided by Drivers to Riders that are matched through the Platform shall be referred to collectively as the “Services”.
-Any decision by a User to offer or accept Services is a decision made in such User’s sole discretion.
-Each transportation Service provided by a Driver to a Rider shall constitute a separate agreement between such persons.
+Any decision by a User to offer or accept Rideshare Services is a decision made in such User’s sole discretion.
+Each Rideshare Service provided by a Driver to a Rider shall constitute a separate agreement between such persons.

 Modification to the Agreement

-In the event Lyft modifies the terms and conditions of this Agreement, such modifications shall be binding on you only upon your acceptance of the modified Agreement.
-Lyft reserves the right to modify any information referenced in the hyperlinks from this Agreement from time to time, and such modifications shall become effective upon posting.
-Continued use of the Lyft Platform or Services after any such changes shall constitute your consent to such changes.
+Lyft reserves the right to modify the terms and conditions of this Agreement, such modifications shall be binding on you only upon your acceptance of the modified Agreement.
+Lyft reserves the right to modify any information on pages referenced in the hyperlinks from this Agreement from time to time, and such modifications shall become effective upon posting.
+Continued use of the Lyft Platform or Rideshare Services after any such changes shall constitute your consent to such changes.
 Unless material changes are made to the arbitration provisions herein, you agree that modification of this Agreement does not create a renewed opportunity to opt out of arbitration (if applicable).

-As a Rider, you understand that request or use of the Services may result in charges to you (“Charges”).
-Charges include Fares and other applicable fees, tolls, surcharges, and taxes as set forth on your market’s Lyft Cities page (www.lyft.com/cities), plus any tips to the Driver that you elect to pay.
+As a rider, you understand that request or use of Rideshare Services may result in charges to you (“Charges”).
+Charges related to bikes and scooters are addressed in the applicable Supplemental Agreement.
+Charges for Rideshare Services include Fares and other applicable fees, tolls, surcharges, and taxes as set forth on your market’s Lyft Cities page (www.lyft.com/cities), plus any tips to the Driver that you elect to pay.
 Lyft has the authority and reserves the right to determine and modify pricing by posting applicable pricing terms to your market’s Lyft Cities page or quoting you a price for a specific ride at the time you make a request.
-Pricing may vary based on the type of service you request (e.g., Lyft Plus, Lyft SUV) as described on your market’s Lyft Cities page.
+Pricing may vary based on the type of service you request (e.g., shared, economy, extra seats, luxury) as described on your market’s Lyft Cities page.
 You are responsible for reviewing the applicable Lyft Cities page or price quote within the Lyft app and shall be responsible for all Charges incurred under your User account regardless of your awareness of such Charges or the amounts thereof.